AKASH-PRASAD7/material-kit-react/README.md

      - `/products`: View product listings.
    - **Permissions**:
      - Can view products and related details.
-     - No permissions to create, edit, or delete any content.
      - Cannot access blogs, dashboard, or user management features.

 #### **Implementation Details:**